![]() |

 Sciarrino

-Prior to being named Managing Director, Lisa served as an Accounting Services Controller for HVB.
+Prior to being named Managing Director, Lisa served as an Accounting Services Controller for HVB Group New York (now UniCredit Group).
 In that role, she supervised the accounting and reporting functions.
-Lisa also managed the company’s Year 2000 project office and developed a compliance plan to ensure the Bank’s preparedness for the century date change.
-Lisa is a Certified Public Accountant and holds memberships with the American Institute of CPAs and the New York State Society of CPAs.
-She is also a member or the Contingency Planning Exchange.
+Lisa also managed the company’s Year 2000 project office and developed a compliance plan to ensure the bank’s preparedness for the century date change.
+Lisa is the Chair of the Contingency Planning Exchange and a Certified Public Accountant.
+She also holds memberships with the American Institute of CPAs and the New York State Society of CPAs.
 Lisa earned a Masters of Business Administration from Fordham University and a Bachelor of Science degree in Accounting from the State University of New York at Albany.

 As a Foreign Service Officer, Alex served as both an Economics and Commercial officer in Eastern and Southern Africa.
 During his first assignment in Lusaka Zambia, Alex served as the Commercial Officer and assisted numerous firms interested in investing in Zambia.
 He dealt closely with the Zambian Ministry of Trade, and the Zambian government as a whole, where he routinely assisted foreign investors in dealing with the oftentimes-confusing local government bureaucracy.
 Following his tour in Lusaka, Alex volunteered to serve in Dar es Salaam, Tanzania where he was assigned as the Senior Economics & Commercial Officer.
 While in Tanzania, Alex gained first hand experience in dealing with complicated trade issues involving multilateral organizations, multinational corporations and the developing world.
 Alex assisted both the Tanzania Government and the U.S. Government on gaining a better understanding of the institutional obstacles involved with rationalizing, overhauling and improving the services available within the Tanzanian port system.
 Throughout his foreign service career, Alex was involved with numerous crises and international organizations, these include the sub Saharan draught of 1991-93; the Zambian transition of government (91-92), the start of the Zairian Civil War and evacuation of Shaba Province (93); the Rwandan/Burundian Genocide (94-95); the Rwanda/Burundian Refugee crisis (94-96); the capture and rendition of indicted war criminals from the Yugoslav Civil war (98-99); and the United Nations (99-01).
 Since his departure from the government, Alex has proven to be instrumental in providing critical consulting and project management services to his clients located throughout the nation.
 As a leading member of Kroll’s security services practice, Alex managed numerous security and risk assessment projects, as well as crisis management and business continuity assignments.
 He is considered an expert in the field of international affairs (with specialization in the developing world), crisis management & business continuity, international security and supply chain security.
 Alex is a graduate of the American University where he received a B.S. in history.
 He is also a graduate of the U.S. Foreign Service Institute where he studied economics, security and international affairs.